 RESTRICTING PROCESSED FOODS

 It has been well established that the desire for sugar consumption and processed foods can be addictive.
-A recent study, conducted by a team of scientists from Connecticut, USA, confirmed abnormal behaviour of rats due to the damaging impact of popular cookies on their brain and the central nervous system.
+A recent study, conducted by a team of scientists from Connecticut, USA, confirmed abnormal behavior of rats due to the damaging impact of popular cookies on their brain and the central nervous system.
 It has been observed that sugar consumption through processed food can stimulate the brain’s ‘feel good’ region by secreting the pleasure neurotransmitter and we crave for more feel-good feeling, leading to unnecessary addiction.

 BOOST YOUR SEROTONIN INSTEAD